-After all, running a business is hard and you definitely don’t want financial stress to cloud your judgement.
+After all, running a business is challenging enough as it is and you definitely don’t want financial stress to cloud your judgement.

-Even though you might hate your day job and you can’t stand your boss, think of your day job as a means to an end.
+Even though you might hate your day job and you can’t stand your boss, think of your day job as a way to stay in the game.

-Use your salary to buy you some extra time until you can find that special idea.
+Use your salary to buy yourself some extra time until you can grow your business.
 Stick with something steady until your side project gets off of its feet.

 Overall, there are no guarantees with any business.
 But one thing is for sure.
 The more time you have to validate your business idea, the more likely that you will eventually succeed.